jaymin7359/MiniAspireAPI/readme.md

 - Create Database
 - Update DB information in .env file
 - Please import above api json in postman.
+- Create user
+- Login using created user credential
+- You will get token in response once successful login and then use that token in header with other rest of apis.

 ## API Documentation
 #Note: Mentioned parameters in postman collection for per request is required param.